SVF-tools/WebSVF/README.md

 The new feature allows users to communicate with OpenAI's GPT 3.5-Turbo engine, and attach any of their files present on the site!

 # Installation of webSVF 5.0
+Note, webSVF 5.0 uses svf-ex executable from previous webSVF to create graphs.
+The executable can only run in x86 architecture (not arm64).
+Installation should be completed on linux for best results.

-# Downloading dotnet on Linux
+# Downloading dotnet 8 on Linux
 Go to this website
 ```
 https://dotnet.microsoft.com/en-us/download/dotnet/8.0
 ```

 Download sdk for dotnet 8.0.
 Click on x64 for binaries if using x64 architecture.
 Click arm64 if running on M-series macbook.
 This should automatically download the binary as a tar file.
 ```
 cd Downloads
 ```